 The Local Development Scheme (LDS) provides a rolling programme for the timetable for the production of documents in the Local Development Framework (LDF).

-The 2014 LDS provides the timetable for the High Peak Local Plan which was approved by full Council in July 2013.
-All the key milestones for the Local Plan within the monitoring period to to date have been met and are as follows:
+The 2014 LDS revised timetable provides the timetable for the High Peak Local Plan.
+All the key milestones for the Local Plan within the monitoring period to date have been met and are as follows: